realpython/python-basics-exercises/README.md

 # Exercise Solutions for [Real Python's *"Python Basics: A Practical Introduction to Python 3"*](https://realpython.com/products/python-basics-book/) Book

-Here you can find the solutions and sample implementations for the solutions and challenges posed in our [Python Basics](https://realpython.com/products/python-basics-book/) book.
+In this code repository you find the solutions and sample implementations for the solutions and challenges posed in our [Python Basics](https://realpython.com/products/python-basics-book/) book.
+All solutions and sample files are ordered by chapter so you can quickly navigate to the code you're looking for.

 ## Get the Book